jeremytammik/tbc/a/1956_outer_walls.md

 A new version of [RevitLookup](https://github.com/jeremytammik/RevitLookup) is available.

-[RevitLookup release 2023.1.0](https://github.com/jeremytammik/RevitLookup/releases/tag/2023.1.0) includes the4 following enhancements:
+[RevitLookup release 2023.1.0](https://github.com/jeremytammik/RevitLookup/releases/tag/2023.1.0) includes the following enhancements:

 - New: Hello World window changed to About
 - New: re-sorted commands on the Revit ribbon, frequently used moved to the top